Handling Shipments in Argentina Since 1838 - Delfino Global

 - To solve the humidity problem that could occur due to the changing weather, Delfino protected the cargo by placing a thermal blanket inside the container that covers the walls, roof and door.
 The thermal blanket also protected against any water filtration that the container may have during voyage as well as any temperature changes.

 The container arrived at the Max Planck Institute and their surveyors confirmed that 100% of the books arrived in the exact same condition.
 The packing of the container and catalogue of books performed by Delfino was also praised as each book could easily be located and they could be managed in the exact order as they were in Ms Lacurian House in Argentina.
 The books are now on display at the Max Planck Institute for European Legal History as informed on their website (click here to view).
 Please click below for photos.

-Al Nahrain with Long-Term Deliveries for OEC in Iraq
+Al Nahrain Handles Project for Ministry of Education in Iraq

 Focus & Sincerity at Sai Seair Logistics in India